 - Serving Shoreshim, a Jewish congregation in northern Virginia for four years;

-- Conducting over 50 workshops on bisexuality, social justice and spirituality at LGBT conferences around the country, keynoting at several;
+- Conducting hundreds of workshops on bisexuality, social justice and spirituality at LGBT conferences around the country, keynoting at several;

 - Serving on the Board of The Interfaith Alliance of Montgomery County and chairing the LGBT task force;